Enjoy your fly fishing experience

 The northern section of Verona's Adige river is the most natural, where the river snakes at the bottom of the valley and creates islands, scrapes, holes, flats and loins freely.
 It is a trait that offers legendary catches, but also fierce frustrations.

-The part which runs through the city is the most surprising for quality and quantity of catches, especially in November.
+The part which runs through the city is the most surprising for quality and quantity of catches.
 One would have thought to find only rainbow trout, instead you can catch powerful brown trouts, rustic marble trouts and spectacular graylings.